 Description of the Sample

 Between April 2018 and January 2019, 1,652 women were enrolled in group ANC, out of 5,120 new ANC clients recorded in the national health management information system for the study sites.
 Of the 162 groups formed, 103 were completed at the time of data extraction, with a total of 1,145 women (Table 2).
 The mean number of women per group was 11.1.
 We conducted more qualitative interviews with women aged 20–24 who participated in GANC and fewer with adolescents (as they were harder to access) and interviewed more female than male stakeholders.

 [Insert Table 2 here]

 Our results were mixed.
-We saw the greatest change in the proportion of women who could identify three or more danger signs during pregnancy, but no change in reports about what a woman could do to improve her and her baby’s health.
+We saw the greatest change in the proportion of women who could identify three or more danger signs during pregnancy, but no change in reports about knowledge of what a woman could do to improve her and her baby’s health.
 We also saw changes in sharing of feelings and experiences with other women, a result strongly supported by our quantitative and qualitative findings.
-In addition, we found changes in women’s ratings of knowledge and competence of health workers, respect shown by ANC providers, and overall quality of care, although we did not find changes in their perceptions of other aspects of quality of care.
+In addition, we found improvements in women’s ratings of the knowledge and competence of health workers, respect shown by ANC providers, and overall quality of care, although we did not find changes in their perceptions of other aspects of quality of care.
 These results were supported by the qualitative results.
-Quantitatively, we did not find any statistically significant changes in empowerment, in contrast to our qualitative results found women participating in GANC reported both feelings of self-efficacy and being able to make a difference for the better.
+Quantitatively, we found little evidence of changes in empowerment, in contrast to our qualitative results, which found women participating in GANC reported both feelings of self-efficacy and being able to make a difference for the better.
 Our survey responses demonstrated improvements between 2.6 and 23.4 percentage points in different aspects of respectful care, although several of these may be explained by sampling error.
 Improvements were found in ANC retention and women who made two or more birth preparations, with a smaller improvement in women reporting that they prepared items for the baby or delivery, which may be explained by sampling error (see Table 3).

 [Insert Table 3 here]

 We assessed changes in knowledge from survey data, interviews, and FGDs.
 The proportion of survey respondents able to identify three or more danger signs of complications during pregnancy more than tripled, from 7.1% at baseline to 26.4% at endline (OR: 4.58; 95% CI: 2.26–10.61) (Table 3).
-The change in knowledge of women able to identify three or more ways to improve their and their baby’s health increased from 30.4% to 37.5% (OR: 1.37); however, the 95% confidence interval suggests that this change may be due to chance (Table 3).
+Similarly, the percentage of women who could identify three or more ways to improve their and their baby’s health increased from 30.4% to 37.5% (OR: 1.37); however, the 95% confidence interval suggests that this change may be due to chance (Table 3).

-In qualitative interviews and discussions, women reported an overall increase in knowledge as a result of Lea Mimba, in particular gaining practical tips and information on how to care for themselves and their baby.
-Women reported that they not only learned essential information, but they also understood better why what they were doing was important for their health and for their baby and that this deeper understanding made them more willing to adopt healthy behaviors.
+In qualitative interviews and discussions, women reported an overall increase in knowledge as a result of Lea Mimba, in particular gaining practical information on how to care for themselves and their baby.
+Women reported that they not only learned essential information but also understood better why what they were doing was important for their health and for their baby and that this deeper understanding made them more willing to adopt healthy behaviors.